National Wetland Condition Assessment:

 The target population for the NWCA included all wetlands of the conterminous United States not currently in crop production.
 These included tidal and nontidal areas with rooted vegetation and, when present, shallow open water less than one meter deep.

-For the purposes of analysis and reporting, EPA categorized wetlands into four broad groups (see examples in Exhibit 1 below):
+For the purposes of analysis and reporting, the EPA categorized wetlands into four broad groups (see examples in Exhibit 1 below):

 • Inland herbaceous (freshwater wetlands dominated by nonwoody species).